Azure/caf-terraform-landingzones/landingzones/landingzone_caf_foundations/foundations_security/readme.md

-# blueprint foundations security
+# foundations security

-The foundations security is part of the foundations blueprints which help you setting the minimal controls for a subscription/deployment.
+The foundations security is part of the foundations which help you setting the minimal controls for a subscription/deployment.

 ## Capabilities